vxdmpadm enable path=path_name1[,path_name2,path_nameN]

-Enabling a controller allows a previously disabled path, HBA controller or array port to accept I/O again.
-This operation succeeds only if the path, controller or array port is accessible to the host, and I/O can be performed on it.
+Enabling a controller allows a previously disabled path, HBA controller, array port, or Dynamic Multi-Pathing (DMP) node to accept I/O again.
+This operation succeeds only if the path, controller, array port, or DMP node is accessible to the host, and I/O can be performed on it.
 When connecting Active/Passive disk arrays, the enable operation results in failback of I/O to the primary path.
 The enable operation can also be used to allow I/O to the controllers on a system board that was previously detached.

 DMP does not support the operation to enable I/O for the controllers that use Third-Party Drivers (TPD) for multi-pathing.